data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-14

-(Note: you probably noticed the _{code.language-markup}Loading or None returned_ message that appeared briefly when you ran the cell.
+(_Note_: you probably noticed the _{code.language-markup}Loading or None returned_ message that appeared briefly when you ran the cell.
 If that message appears for more than 10 seconds or so, it's likely that the cell has run successfully but doesn't have anything to show as a result.
 We will discuss this in more detail soon.)

 _{button.next-step} Continue_